Monday through Friday

 “They are very professional and organized.
 Their examination is thorough and they take time to discuss and explain issues.
 I am so glad to have them in Sedona!”

 Consultations and eye exams are the best way to take a comprehensive approach to your vision health.
 You will be able to monitor the development of conditions that can harm your vision and gain insight into the best ways to treat and manage your sight.
-You can request an appointment online in Sedona, AZ or call to schedule during our business hours.
+You can schedule an appointment online for our Sedona eye clinic and optical center, or call to schedule during our business hours.